Parenting Insecurities: Why We Feel ‘Not Enough’

 Feelings of insecurity can be overwhelming and all-consuming.
 As a parent, one of the most difficult feelings of insecurity was not being enough as a parent.
 This fear has taken on many different iterations over the course of parenting.

-I remember dropping my kids off at preschool, I’d look around at the other put-together Moms who had children with combed hair, in cute outfits and I’d think, “How did they do that and what is wrong with me that I can’t do that?”
+Particularly, I remember dropping my kids off at preschool and I’d look around at the other put-together Moms who had children with combed hair, in cute outfits.
+I’d think, “How did they do that and what is wrong with me that I can’t do that?”

 This is difficult to write.
 It is hard to admit my parenting insecurities.
 In fact, the only reason I’m willing to acknowledge and share them with you is because I know I’m not alone.
 Many of us feel like we do not measure up as parents, and that everyone else has it figured out or is doing it better.
 We often hold ourselves to impossibly high standards, and then berate ourselves when we have not met those standards.